AdaCore/ada-spark-rfcs/considered/rfc-unchecked_unions.rst

 is subject to a static check.
 This check is identical to the static check currently performed for Address clauses.
 It checks that the definition of the discriminant record does not allow for the introduction of invalid values, even if the discriminant checks (which are suppressed) would fail.
+If the static check succeeds, the execution of the construct is not erroneous even if the discriminant check would fail.
 In effect, this allows the programmer to use Unchecked_Union as a way to convert between two (or more) types, similar to an unchecked conversion.

 .. code-block:: ada